fioprotocol/fips/fip-x.md

 ##### Processing
 * Request is validated per Exception handling.
 * Fee is collected or bundled transaction decremented.
 * Content is placed on chain.
-In addition to data provided in call, the FIO public key of Payer and Payee, must be stored to ensures they can know which private key to use to decrypt the data.
+In addition to data provided in call, the FIO Public Key of Payer and Payee, must be stored to ensures they can know which private key to use to decrypt the data.
 It's possible that a single Payer-Payee pair can have multiple public addresses for the same chain-token pair.
 * If *pub_add_request_id* supplied, its status is changed to: *granted*
 ##### Exception handling
 |Error condition|Trigger|Type|fields:name|fields:value|Error message|